-Feedvisor and Web Retailer’s 2014 survey found that after Amazon, eBay was the single marketplace most likely to generate $1M+ in revenue per year.
+Feedvisor and Web Retailer’s 2014 survey found that after Amazon, eBay was the single marketplace where a seller was most likely to earn $1M+ in revenue per year.

 In 2017, a follow-up survey directed at Amazon sellers asked about their total revenues and which other channels they sold on.
 71% of those with annual revenues of $2M+ sold on both eBay and Amazon.
 In fact, the higher the seller’s annual revenue, the more likely it was that they sold on eBay and Amazon at the same time.

-On top of being a major moneymaker, eBay has less of a learning curve than Amazon.
-It’s often the best place for new sellers to learn the ropes of running an ecommerce business.
+With that said, eBay is still a major moneymaker for online sellers, and it has less of a learning curve than Amazon or Walmart.
+It remains one of the best places for new sellers to learn the ropes of running an ecommerce business.

 Statistics suggest that eBay users have less money to spare than Amazon users.
 This makes them relentless bargain hunters, and they seem to have a habit of pushing eBay sellers into price wars.